pj-mill/CSharp_DataParallelism/README.md

 # CSharp_DataParallelism
-A few examples of data parallelism with TPL
+A few examples of data parallelism with TPL using Parallel.For, ForEach, Partitioner, and more ...

 ---
 |Feature |Description |